aonsafdar/CAVit/README.md

-# CA-ViT: Channel-Aware Vision Transformers for Dynamic Feature Fusion
+# CA-ViT - Channel-Aware Vision Transformers for Dynamic Feature Fusion

 This repository contains the official PyTorch implementation of **CA-ViT**, a lightweight Vision Transformer that replaces static MLP-based channel mixing with dynamic attention across feature channels.